 The student borrower must meet the general requirements listed below.

-We will begin processing applications in early July.
+We begin processing applications for the upcoming school year in June.

-We strongly recommend that you complete the Direct PLUS application process online at www.studentloans.gov, as this will significantly speed up processing of your loan.
-In the event that you do not wish to complete the process at www.studentloans.gov, you may request a paper form from the Financial Aid Office.
-New borrowers must also complete an MPN at www.studentloans.gov or request a paper MPN from the Financial Aid Office.
+We strongly recommend that you complete the Direct Graduate PLUS application process online at www.studentloans.gov, as this will significantly speed up processing of your loan.
+New borrowers must also complete an MPN at www.studentloans.gov.
 Borrowers should be aware that their loan will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by authorized agencies, lenders, and institutions.

-Loans first disbursed on or after July 1, 2016 have a fixed interest rate of 6.31% as well as a origination fee of 4.276%.
+Loans first disbursed on or after July 1, 2022 through June 30, 2023 have a fixed interest rate of 7.54% as well as an origination fee of 4.228%.
 The origination fee is charged by the federal government and is applied to the principal amount of the loan.